cscart/docs/en/user_guide/shipping_and_taxes/locations/location_attributes.rst

 .. image:: img/zip_postal_codes.png
     :align: center
-    :alt: The "ZIP/Postal code" section of the location editing page in CS-Cart and Multi-Vendor.
+    :alt: The "ZIP/Postal code" section of the rate area editing page in CS-Cart and Multi-Vendor.

 ======
 Cities
 ======

-The text box contains the cities included in the location.
+The text box contains the cities included in the rate area.
 Different entries must be separated by a paragraph break (i.e, each entry must be a separate line).

 It is not necessary to specify the full city name, you can use wildcards instead.
 Here is how they work: